Avielyo10/jinja2-tools/README.md

 Usage: jinja render [OPTIONS]

 Options:
+  -d, --data TEXT          PATH to YAML or JSON data file, URL or '-' for
+                           stdin

-  -d, --data            PATH to YAML or JSON data file -t, --template        PATH to any file that uses Jinja -v, --verbose
+  -t, --template TEXT      PATH to any file that uses Jinja, URL or '-' for
+                           stdin

+  -v, --verbose
-  -tb, --trim-blocks    Disable trim blocks
+  -tb, --no-trim-blocks    Disable trim blocks
-  -lb, --lstrip-blocks  Disable lstrip blocks
+  -lb, --no-lstrip-blocks  Disable lstrip blocks
-  -o, --output          PATH for output
-  --help                Show this message and exit.
+  -o, --output PATH        PATH for output, stdout by default --help                   Show this message and exit.
 ```

 ## Whitespace Control